 The FCCA admonished the municipality of Liperi for failing to follow the Act on Public Contracts.
-The FCCA considered the matter from a wide perspective and took into account that the procurement unit had indeed requested tenders from more than one provider of temporary premises.
-However, except is cases listed in the Act on Public Contracts, the law requires procurement units to open tendering by publishing a contract notice.
+The FCCA considered the matter from a wide perspective and took into account that the contracting authority had indeed requested tenders from more than one provider of temporary premises.
+However, except is cases listed in the Act on Public Contracts, the law requires contracting authorities to open tendering by publishing a contract notice.

 Further information: Research Officer Johanna Kirveskoski, tel. +358 29 505 3710, email email@example.com.